 But if you have a medical condition, or a metabolic disorder, then you need to work with your doctor or nutritionist.

-However, if you do not have any pre-existing medical conditions, then you don’t have to worry about raw kale causing hypothyroidism or oxalates in spinach causing kidney stones or the fructose in fruit causing diabetes.
+However, if you do not have any pre-existing medical conditions, then you do not have to worry about raw kale causing hypothyroidism or oxalates in spinach causing kidney stones or the fructose in fruit causing diabetes.

-Should Green Smoothies Contain Mostly Fruit Or Mostly Vegetables?
+Should Green Smoothies Contain Mostly Fruits Or Mostly Vegetables?

 The problem with this is that you might still feel full from the fiber, but you risk under-consuming calories, especially if you follow a raw food or whole foods diet.
 Getting too few calories will sabotage weight loss and lead to nutrient deficiencies and health problems.

-Vegetable-based smoothies are too low in calories to be considered meals, so they are better used to supplement a calorie-sufficient whole foods diet between meals or consumed with meals.
+Vegetable-based smoothies are too low in calories to be considered meals, so they are better used to supplement a calorie-sufficient whole foods diet between meals or consumed with meals – if you wish to do so.

 Unless you are physically bothered by fruity green smoothies, I don’t think you need to worry about restricting fruit (or green smoothie intake).
 If you are concerned about sugar, look into other areas of your diet first.
 Cut out all refined sweeteners, soda pop, fruit juice, white rice and white bread.
 Green smoothies should replace unhealthy foods.

 I can’t think of any other subject that has more controversy than nutrition and diet.
-You can save yourself the headache, confusion, and worry, by simply focusing on a calorie-sufficient, whole foods diet and regularly testing your blood to ensure that what you are doing is providing the results you are looking for.
+You can save yourself the headache, confusion, and worry, by simply focusing on a calorie-sufficient, whole foods diet and periodically checking to make sure you are getting sufficient nutrients (I use Cron-o-Meter for this purpose).

 I’m done with nitpicking foods and getting caught up in isolated nutrient controversies.
 Eating food shouldn’t cause anxiety, frustration and fear.
 So drink up your fruity green smoothie, watch the weight come off and enjoy your life!